 Out of such self-awareness inevitably emerges open-mindedness and generosity, as pilgrims help each other reach the finish line.
 Generosity emerges in touching moments of kindness: when one pilgrim suffers from a heavy load and cannot go on, another carries their backpack without a second thought; when one runs out of cash, another will loan even a complete stranger whatever they need.
 The Camino is a great equalizer, where our differences become irrelevant and our similarities more apparent.

-Newport Beach Film Festival - Outstanding Achievement in Documentary Filmmaking
+Newport Beach Film Festival (Newport Beach, CA) - Outstanding Achievement in Documentary Filmmaking

-Currently, the film is playing at various film festivals around the world.
-The best way to know about our upcoming events is to sign up on our website or Facebook page for our email updates.
-Click here to sign up.
-We would love to have a world wide theatrical release and are looking for a distributor to help us with that.
+Currently, the film is playing at theaters across the US and Canada.
+The best way to know about our upcoming events is to visit the Current & Upcoming Screenings page on our website.
+Or sign up on our website or Facebook page for email updates.

-We still need to raise the funds necessary to create our DVDs, pay for film festival fees (travel, entry costs, printing costs, publicity), meanwhile paying our small staff while we are on the hunt for a distributor.
+We still need to raise the funds necessary to create our DVDs and pay our small staff while we are on the hunt for a distributor.
 Also, although we are excited to air on PBS, we have to raise $85,000 to pay for all the costs for a national airing.

 After much consideration for one of the many crowdsourcing campaign sites, we decided to create a similar formatted fundraising campaign on our own website.
 Sites like Kickstarter take a fairly significant percentage of the money raised.
 By doing it ourselves, we can make sure that more of the money you donate goes directly towards the project and not to a third party (Paypal takes 2.8% and the rest goes directly to the film.)